-During those balmy spring and sunny summer months, look no further than your own backyard for the ideal locale for a breezy bash.
-We know just how to put all that open green space to good use—with a few of our Scout Elves’ favorite party activities!
+During the warmer spring and summer months, look no further than your own backyard for the ideal locale for a breezy bash.
+We know just how to put all that open green space to good use—with a few of the Scout Elves’ favorite party activities!
 These engaging games are sure to be a hit with a variety of age groups and can be easily adapted to your party’s theme.

 - Fun for Hours:

 Take a look around the basement or shed and pull out the hula hoops, jump ropes, baseball bats, footballs, bubbles—whatever you can find—and use your imagination to create a high-octane obstacle course.
-Kids will have fun trying to beat the other children’s records and clean-up will be a cinch!
+Kids will have fun trying to beat the each other's records and clean-up will be a cinch!

 - Don’t Burst my Bubble: